nicpitsch/Oqtane.TelerikModule1/README.md

 ## Steps

-The subsequent steps are reflected this repository commits.
+The subsequent steps/chapters are reflected by this repository commits.

 ### Create a Oqtane Module